luuptek/luuptek-wp-starter/README.md

 - Hero image element possiblity to add to top of your default page template
   - Title, description (optional), button (optional) and background image to be defined
 - Theme options with default post image, head/footer scripts and contact channels ready to be inserted
-- Automatic JS / CSS building with Webpack (using Valu Digial's Sakke build tools)
+- Automatic JS / CSS building with Webpack
   - SCSS and ES6 javascript implementation
-  - prettier styled sass/js code
-  - you can style with prettier with `sakke gulp prettier`
 - Lots of helper-functions available in Utils-class ==> example `Utils()->get_social_media_links()` would output social media icons with links
 - Translation strings to be used with Polylang if needed
 - Default WP-templates (header, footer, index etc) moved under `templates`-folder